apache/apisix/docs/en/latest/discovery/kubernetes.md

     shared_size: 1m #default 1m
 ```

-If the kubernetes service discovery runs inside a pod, you can use minimal configuration:
+If the Kubernetes service discovery runs inside a pod, you can use minimal configuration:

 ```yaml
 discovery:
   kubernetes: { }
 ```

-If the kubernetes service discovery runs outside a pod, you need to create or select a specified [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/),
+If the Kubernetes service discovery runs outside a pod, you need to create or select a specified [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/),
 then get its token value, and use following configuration:

 ```yaml